Regulations Summary and Area Map

 - Only bows, crossbows and shotguns using a #2 or smaller shot size may be used for hunting.

 - During the youth turkey hunt, only youth under 16 years of age may hunt and must be under the supervision and in the presence of an adult not younger than 18 years of age.
 Adults with required licenses and permits for taking wild turkeys may participate when in the presence of a youth, but may not harvest a wild turkey.

-Rails, common moorhen, mourning dove, white-winged dove, snipe, woodcock and crows may be hunted during seasons established by the Commission for these species that coincide with the archery, muzzleloading gun, general gun or small game seasons.
-Ducks, geese and coot may be hunted during seasons established by the Commission for these species.
+Rails, common moorhen, mourning dove, white-winged dove, snipe, woodcock and crows may be hunted during statewide migratory bird seasons that coincide with the seasons where migratory birds are listed as legal to hunt in this brochure.
+Ducks, geese and coot may be hunted during statewide waterfowl seasons.

 Permit, Stamp and License Requirements - Recreational use permit, hunting license, migratory bird permit, and state waterfowl permit and federal duck stamp (if hunting waterfowl).